ISAITB/xml-validator/README.md

 The application also accepts a flag `config.path` to point to the exact location of the configuration file to use.
 This can be passed either as a system property or be set as an environment variable.

+# Standalone validator

+The standalone mode loads the validation resources from the jar file produced from the the resources' module that is copied as an entry to the standalone jar's contents.
+Because of this however, the standalone version can't be ran from within the IDE.
+In addition make sure that the validation resources are placed in the xmlvalidator-resources module in paths that match the config properties specified in dev-config.properties.